 Because we are a leading academic medical center, research is central to our work.
 Medical College of Wisconsin physicians are continually participating in and conducting significant research studies to further understand the causes of atrial fibrillation and identify innovative treatments.
 Our patients can participate in local and national clinical trials, which can give them access to the latest treatment options for atrial fibrillation.

-The Heart and Vascular Center at Froedtert & the Medical College of Wisconsin offers a full range of imaging techniques and diagnostic studies to diagnose atrial fibrillation.
+We offer a full range of imaging techniques and diagnostic studies to diagnose atrial fibrillation.
 Tests are conducted by electrophysiologists and other physicians who specialize in heart rhythm conditions.
 Learn more about diagnostic procedures for arrhythmia.

 Treating Atrial Fibrillation

 For many patients, a wide variety of treatments are available for atrial fibrillation, including medications, cardioversion and other procedures.
 When more aggressive treatment is required physicians may recommend catheter ablation, cryoballoon ablation or CryoMaze or maze surgery to eliminate the source of the irregular heart rhythm.